MRFAKE2002/react-shop/README.md

 13: In this project we want make our Button component specially; So we use it as 'Add to cart' in single product page.

+14: Now we make cart page; Make its Route and add it into Navbar.
+Make CartItem component for each product.